Josh Phelps: Major league career

 In December 2004, he signed as a free agent with the Tampa Bay Devil Rays.
 In January 2006, he was signed by the Detroit Tigers to a minor league contract.
 In November 2006, he signed with the Baltimore Orioles to a one-year minor league contract, but he was acquired by the Yankees in the Rule 5 Draft on December 7, 2006.
 On March 30, 2007, he was placed on the New York Yankee 40-man roster, beating out Andy Phillips.
 Initially picked to platoon at first base with Doug Mientkiewicz, manager Joe Torre hinted that Phelps might man the position by himself if his impressive spring training numbers continued into the regular season.
 On June 19, 2007, Phelps was designated for assignment.
 He was claimed by the Pittsburgh Pirates on June 22 and replaced Brad Eldred on their 25-man roster.

 On November 29, 2007, he elected to file for free agency and was signed to a minor league contract by the St. Louis Cardinals on January 10, 2008.
 Phelps was promoted to the Major League roster on August 27, 2008.
 He appeared in 19 games in 2008, and he made his last Major League appearance on September 28, 2008, in the last game of the Cardinals' season.

 On October 15, 2008, he was designated for assignment to make room for left-handed relief specialist, Charlie Manning.

 On November 3, 2008, the San Francisco Giants signed Josh Phelps to a minor league contract with a spring training invitation.

 Phelps is the all-time leader in home runs for a player born in Alaska.

 Independent League career

 2010 was his first season with the Bridgeport Bluefish in the Atlantic League.
 He was the starting first baseman and wore number 29 as of June 30, 2010.
+In 100 games he hit .310/.375/.449 with 10 home runs, 67 RBIs and 15 stolen bases.

 Italian Baseball League career

 On February 21, 2011, the Telemarket Rimini signed Josh Phelps to one-year contract.
+In 40 games he hit .340/.444/.486 with 4 home runs, 29 RBIs and 5 stolen bases.